monome/docs/docs/modular/ansible/index.md

 *Polyphonic pattern instrument*

-Æarthsea is somewhat updated from [the original Earthsea module](https://monome.org/docs/modular/earthsea/).
+Æarthsea is a new, polyphonic version of the [the original Earthsea module](https://monome.org/docs/modular/earthsea/).
 It now supports polyphony across up to four CV and gate outputs.
 However, it no longer supports the two- and three-finger shape memories of the original module.
 The mode LED will show whitish-orange whilst Æarthsea is running.

 ### Interface